How To Crack NEET In The First Attempt Free Tips (2024) Latest

 How do you avoid distractions?

 In the modern era, the smartphone is the biggest distraction, and yes, it is very normal to get distracted while preparing for NEET.
-Some common distractions during NEET studies include smartphones (a major distraction), parties, marriages, jobs, and hangouts due to peer pressure and relationships.
+Some common distractions during NEET studies include smartphones (a significant distraction), parties, marriages, jobs, and hangouts due to peer pressure and relationships.

 So, first of all, keep this in your mind, as someone rightly said